Ascorbic Acid

 Get a Quote

-Ascorbic acid, commonly known as Vitamin C, is one of the most essential nutrients for the human body.
-This organic compound, which appears as white to pale yellow crystals, plays multiple critical roles in maintaining health.
-Since the human body cannot produce or store this vitamin, it must be regularly obtained through food or supplements.
+Ascorbic Acid, widely known as Vitamin C, is one of the most essential nutrients for the human body.
+This type of pharmaceutical raw material, which exists as white to pale yellow crystals, plays numerous roles in maintaining health.
+Since the human body is unable to produce or store this vitamin, it must be supplied continuously through food or supplements.

 Unique Chemical Properties of Ascorbic Acid